Akshay809/kopSkylines/README.md

 						  - minimizes the current DataStore
 						  - sets every value in the DataStore of the current instance to the minimum value as defined for that type of Value
 						  - Used for constructing the DataInstanceOrigin
+						- get and update functions for DataInstance properties
 	  			- **DataInstanceOrigin**
-	  				- First '0 weight' instance created, refering DataObjectOrigin
+	  				- First '0 weight' instance created, referring DataObjectOrigin
 	  				- static member
 	  				- has minimum value for each attribute
 	  		- **DataObject**